 Vegetable Lasagna

 Vegetable Lasagna is a staple meal in my household.
 From the very first moment that I ever tried it, I was hooked.
 My family much rather prefers Vegetable Lasagna to any other type of lasagna, which some might find surprising.
-However, I am sure that once you try this recipe, you will understand why we chose to ditch the meat and fell in love with the veggies.
-At my house, we always have vegetables, lasagna noodles, cheese and jars of tomato sauce on hand so it is easy to make a pan of this in a pinch.
-This lasagna lasts for days!
+However, I am sure that once you try this Vegetable Lasagna Recipe, you will understand why we chose to ditch the meat and fell in love with the veggies.
+At my house, we always have vegetables, lasagna noodles, cheese, and jars of tomato sauce on hand, so it is easy to make a pan of this in a pinch.
+This lasagna lasts for days.
 It provides 8 servings, so if you want more than 8 servings, then just double or triple this recipe.

-If you are looking for a tastier way to eat your veggies, this is it!
-Vegetable Lasagna is a wonderful way to sneak veggies into your diet…or your children’s or grandchildren’s diets.
+If you are looking for a tastier way to eat your veggies, this is it.
+Vegetable Lasagna is a wonderful way to sneak veggies into your diet or your children’s or grandchildren’s diets.
 If you are trying to hide the fact that there are veggies in this dish, there is a way to do that.
-You can first sauté them, add the tomato basil sauce, salt, pepper and garlic powder to taste and then puree everything into a thick sauce.
-I choose to not do this since I dice my veggies in small pieces so I do not mind the chunkiness of it.
-The way in which I make it makes it rather tender and easy to chew.
+You can first sauté them, add the tomato basil sauce, salt, pepper, and garlic powder to taste, and then puree everything into a thick sauce.
+I choose to not do this since I dice my veggies in small pieces, so I do not mind the chunkiness of it.
+The way in which I make this Lasagna Recipe With Vegetables makes it rather tender and easy to chew, and it also works as a simple and Easy Vegetable Lasagna for busy days, while still feeling like a Healthy Lasagna Recipes Vegetarian style option.

 This lasagna is a wonderful comfort meal and in the cold winter, it is exactly what we could all use.
 It is something that warms our bellies, keeps us full, but is also healthy.
 There is just something about the tenderly sautéed vegetables combined with the tomato sauce and both cheese mixtures that bring so much comfort.
 A comfort meal this is for sure.